Skip to main content

 Green = Easy

-Moderate ascents, but no steep or difficult sections.
+Moderate climbs, but no steep or difficult sections.

-• Tarmac, gravel, forest roads, and good quality paths
+• Asphalt, gravel, forest roads and good paths.

-• Work done on trails to enable easy walking
+• Work carried out on paths to enable easy walking.

 • No streams to cross.